clintonbf/Clints-doc-project/docs/4-task3-copy-class.md

 ---
 **Disruption potential**: very high

-Towards the end of each year we create the next year's schedule of beginner classes.
+Towards the end of each year we create the next year's schedule of beginner courses.

-Creating each class individually represents an enormous amount of work.
-Each month has five beginner classes, each with eight options.
+Creating each course individually represents an enormous amount of work.
+Each month has five beginner course, each with eight options.
 With the exception of start and end dates, these options are the same for every month.

-MindBody has a solution: block copying classes.
-This feature will copy a specified-set of classes.
-All the specifics of the class will be copied, dramatically reducing the effort and potential for error.
+MindBody has a solution: block copying.
+This feature will copy a specified-set of events.
+All the specifics of the event will be copied, dramatically reducing the effort and potential for error.

 Block copying is (currently) limited to the web-based version of MindBody.

-This procedure will outline how to block copy the weekday fundamentals programs for one curriculum month.
+This procedure will outline how to block copy the weekday fundamentals courses for one curriculum month.

 ### Cautions